SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/vmware.md

 ## Prerequisites

 * **Supported Software Versions**.
-The VMware App works with vCenter and vSphere 6.5, 6.7, and 7.0.
+The VMware app works with vCenter and vSphere 6.5, 6.7, and 7.0.
 * **Sumo Logic scripts for VMware**.
 The Sumo Logic scripts required to work with the app are located here: [sumo-vsphere-ulm.zip](https://appdevstore.s3.amazonaws.com/VMWare/sumo-vsphere-ulm.zip).

-## Collecting Logs and Metrics for the VMware App
+## Collecting logs and metrics for the VMware app

-The VMware App collects logs and metrics from your VMware cloud computing virtualization platform, then displays the data in predefined dashboards.
-The App enables you to monitor vCenter, ESXi hosts and VM metrics and events.
+The VMware app collects logs and metrics from your VMware cloud computing virtualization platform, then displays the data in predefined dashboards.
+The app enables you to monitor vCenter, ESXi hosts and VM metrics and events.

 This section provides instructions for collecting logs and metrics for VMware.

 ### Step 1: Set up a server, host, or VM to collect data

-You can use the following method for setting up a server to collect data for the VMware App:
+You can use the following method for setting up a server to collect data for the VMware app:

 If you have an existing VM, go directly to [Installing the Sumo Logic scripts on a VM](#installing-sumo-logic-scripts-on-a-vcenter-server-another-host-or-vm) and proceed with following the instructions.
 Install the Sumo Logic scripts for events and metrics on a vCenter server, or another host with access to vCenter APIs.